-If you or a loved one has experienced a permanently disabling illness or an injury, you may be eligible to receive Social Security benefits.
-The Social Security Administration administers disability benefits for millions of Americans who need help covering their expenses and medical needs, but the process of actually getting benefits can be long, confusing and discouraging.
+If you or a loved one has experienced a permanent disabling illness or an injury, you may be eligible to receive Social Security and/or SSI disability regardless of your age.
+The Social Security Administration administers disability benefits for millions of Americans who need help covering their expenses and medical needs, but the process of actually obtaining the benefits can be long, confusing, and discouraging.

-Attorney Lucy Tomberlin practices exclusively in the area of Social Security Disability.
-Lucy has handled thousands of disability cases, including those that concern:
+Attorney Lucy Tomberlin practices exclusively in handling cases through the Social Security Administration.
+Ms. Tomberlin has handled thousands of disability cases with favorable outcomes, including those that concern:

 Disability or condition that is expected to last 12 months or longer

 Benefits that you are in jeopardy of losing

 Since nearly all Social Security and/or Supplemental Security Disability cases are denied for the first time, it is important not to give up.You could be throwing benefits away that you are rightfully deserving.

 At Closson, Bass, & Tomberlin, we will help you get the disability benefits you need and are qualified to receive.
 Just give us a call at (229) 244-7171 to discuss your situation and to schedule a free consultation.
 We can help you navigating through the process and give you helpful information if you are just applying for the first time.